 The Wisconsin Department of Health Services has monitored the spread of West Nile virus since 2001 among birds, horses, mosquitoes, and people.
 In 2002, the state documented its first human infections, with 52 cases reported that year.
-During 2016, 13 cases of West Nile virus infection were reported among Wisconsin residents.
-West Nile virus infections in humans have been reported from June through October; however, most reported becoming ill with West Nile virus in August and September.
+In 2017, Dane County had its highest number of people diagnosed with West Nile Virus, 8 cases, all of which resulted in neurological involvement such as encephalitis or meningitis.
+West Nile virus infections in humans have been reported from June through October.

 - Sarah Mattes, (608) 242-6414, firstname.lastname@example.org